likid0/red-hat-ceph-storage-building-an-object-storage-active-active-multisite-solution/labIntro0/00-Lab_Overview.md

 ## **Welcome**

-First of all, it's my pleasure to welcome you to the Red Hat Summit 2019, here at the ...
+First of all, it's my pleasure to welcome you to the Red Hat Summit 2019, here at the Boston Convention and Exhibition Center.

-This hands-on lab aims to get you, the attendees, a bit closer to an open Software Defined Storage solution like Ceph, in this lab we are going to focus on Object Storage, Rados Gateway ...

-Whilst you'll be asked to use and explore some fundamental components within ceph, you won't need to install .....

 ## **Access your Lab Environment**